junh1024/junh1024-Documents/Media/Music Tagging Guide.md

 Scans
 ---
 Scans should be stored in a subfolder.
 Scan filenames should be descriptive and in a sensible order.
 Scans should be in a reasonable resolution, without visible compression artefacts.
-I very much do NOT want to see moire, unless it's part of artistic intent.
-You could scan in a higher res then downsample.
+Moire is generally a fault of scanning at insufficient resolution, you should be scanning in at least 300-600dpi.

 Minor tags
 ---